ReactTraining/react-media/README.md

 ### query

 Alternatively, if you only need to match against a single media query, the `query` prop provides a less-verbose approach.
-More documentation about the difference betwen `query` and `queries` can be found below.
+More documentation about the difference between `query` and `queries` can be found below.

 ```jsx
 import React, { Fragment } from 'react';